gumpu/GalaxyNGV2/Documentation/player-manual.md

 ###War and Alliances

-At the start of the game all races are assumed to be at war with all the other races (except in team games).
+At the start of the game all nations are assumed to be at war with all the other nations (except in team games).
 Alliances may be declared at the beginning of any turn.
 Ships will not initiate combat with allied ships, nor will they bomb allied planets.
-However, there is no way to tell if the allied race has also declared an alliance until warships are encountered.
+However, there is no way to tell if the allied nation has also declared an alliance until warships are encountered.
 Ships will always shoot back if fired on (battles will be fought just as if both sides were at war with each other; declaring an alliance puts warships at no disadvantage in